 20th Century American Walnut Rocking Chair - Center Armchair by Vladimir Kagan

-A single, vintage Mid-Century modern American rocking chair made of hand carved Walnut, designed by Vladimir Kagan and produced by Vladimir Kagan Designs Inc, in good condition.
+A single, vintage Mid-Century modern American rocking chair made of hand crafted Walnut, designed by Vladimir Kagan and produced by Vladimir Kagan Designs Inc, in good condition.
 The seat, backrest of the sculptural, curved armchair is supported by the merged armrests, wooden legs.
 Manufacturer label at the bottom.
 Newly upholstered in a white bouclé fabric from Pierre Frey.
 Wear consistent with age and use.
 Circa 1960 - 1970, United States.

 Seat: 17.75" H x 21" W x 21" D